alixlam/fmristroke/README.rst

 Added quality checks:

-- 1- *hemodynamics lagmap* using the *rapidtide* python tool (`https://rapidtide.readthedocs.io/en/latest/`__) providing output report that are added to the fmriprep report.
+- 1- *hemodynamics lagmap* using the *rapidtide* python tool (`https://rapidtide.readthedocs.io/en/latest/`__) providing output reports that are added to the fmriprep report.
 - 2- *homotopic connectivity* if freesurfer reconstruction was run.
 - 3- *parcellation homogeneity* if atlas is provided.